Learning Styles Guide for Every Teacher in 2025

 - When waiting in lines, are you most likely to a) look around yourself, b) talk to the person next to you, or c) move back and forth?

-- When you see the word “cat,” do you first a) picture a cat in your mind, b) say the word cat to yourself, or c) think about being with a cat?
+- When you see the word “cat,” do you first a) picture” a cat” in your mind, b) say the word cat to yourself, or c) think about being with a cat?

-- When you study for a test, do you a) read the book and your notes, b) have someone asking you questions, and you answer out loud, c) create index cards?
+- When you study for a test, do you a) read the book and your notes, b) have someone asking you questions, and you answer out loud, and c) create index cards?

 Steps to Determining the Right Learning Style